Alabama vs Mississippi: Healthcare Job Market Comparison

 Using the MERIC Q4 2024 cost-of-living index (100 = national average), Alabama is 88.1 and Mississippi is 85.6.
 Mississippi (85.6) is the more affordable of the two, while Alabama (88.1) is more expensive.
 Housing is typically the largest driver of these differences.

-How many healthcare providers practice in Alabama vs. Mississippi?
+How many physicians practice in Alabama vs. Mississippi?

-The Ava Health directory lists 2,075 providers in Alabama across 191 cities, and 2,227 providers in Mississippi across 168 cities.
+The Ava Health directory lists 0 physicians in Alabama across 0 cities, and 0 physicians in Mississippi across 0 cities.
+The full directory also includes nurses and therapists in both states.
 All data is sourced from the CMS NPPES NPI registry and updated regularly.

 Which state has a more favorable tax environment for healthcare providers?